 Within the park, 38 miles of hiking trails (1.2 miles of ADA trails) cover incredibly varied terrain, from evergreen forests to lake basins and rocky shorelines.
 The Sand Dunes Interpretive Trail at West Beach is a highlight.
 Along the easy 0.8-mile trail, enjoy an observation deck, views of Rosario Strait, and interpretive signs that explain seaside vegetation.

 For a summit hike, head up Goose Rock (4.3 miles), the highest point on Whidbey Island.
 Along the way, take in views of the Cascade and Olympic mountains as well as the Deception Pass Bridge.
 Possibly the most iconic hike in the park is Lighthouse Point via Bowman Bay and Rosario Beach Trail.
 During the 5-mile hike, edge along the dramatic coastline cliffs of Rosario Head, explore forests of hemlock and Pacific madrone, and check out the trusses of the Deception Pass Bridge from Lighthouse Point.
-For an under-the-radar hike, consider Hoypus Hill on Whidbey Island.
+For an under-the-radar hike, consider Hoypus Point on Whidbey Island.

 Kayaking and Paddle Boarding